 NOTE: Each of the two installed independent force plates measures three forces (Fx, Fy, and Fz) and three moments (Mx, My, and Mz).
 The x-axis is in the left–right direction and is perpendicular to the sagittal plane.
 The y-axis is in the forward–backward direction and is perpendicular to the coronal plane.
 The z-axis is perpendicular to the horizontal plane.
 The origins are located at the centers of the force plates.

 Double-click Balance Manager System | Clinical Module, and then click New Patient and establish the patient ID.
 Input an accurate height, weight, and age.
 Select Sensory Organization Test, Unilateral Stance, Limits of Stability, Motor Control Test, and Adaption Test.

-Fix the participants on the support bar with a safety harness.
-Correctly align the foot with the force plates and the face with visual surround.

-NOTE: Determine the alignment of the participants and the sway amplitude of the dual force plates and visual surround using demographic data.
-Such data are also used for age-matched normative diagnostic analysis.
+NOTE: Such demographic data are used for age-matched normative diagnostic analysis.

 Turn on the surface electromyography (sEMG) system, and double click the EMG Motion Tools icon.
 Specify the trigger signal as Trigger In (Manual Stop), establish the participant ID, and match the measured muscles with the wireless electrode.
 The muscles of unstable lower limb are vastus medialis (VM), vastus lateralis (VL), biceps femoris (BF), tibialis anterior (TA), peroneal longus (PL), gastrocnemius medialis (GM), and gastrocnemius lateralis (GL).